WITH PUBLIC FOR PUBLIC

 Public-facing Scholarship

 Through my academic research on accessible services in theatre, I have cultivated a connection with disabled and neurodivergent people.
-As a non-native, female BIPOC studying and teaching in the U.S., I see how ableism is profoundly intertwined with and exacerbated by racism, sexism, and xenophobia.
-I have received so much—if not too much—care and love from disabled and neurodivergent community.
-In return, I hope my research contributes to a world that makes their lives more accessible and inclusive.
+As a female BIPOC studying and teaching in the U.S., I see how ableism is profoundly intertwined with and exacerbated by racism, sexism, and xenophobia.
+I have received so much care and support from disabled and neurodivergent community.
+In return, I aim to make my research contributes to a world that is more accessible and inclusive.

 PODCAST